 It goes without saying that your pay itself is crucial when considering an offer or signing a new dotted line, but the abovementioned forms of compensation can also be integral to fair salary negotiation.

-7 Need-to-Know Salary Negotiation Skills
+7 Effective Salary Negotiation Skills

 1) Look confident (even if don’t feel it)

 Put on that game face.
-You need to appear totally sure of the position you are taking within the negotiations.
+You need to appear totally sure of the position you are taking within the salary negotiations.
 Don’t settle.
 Know your worth and remember why you requested a salary negotiation in the first place.

-Remember, too, that negotiations are often opened at the lower end of the salary range, for the simple reason that employees or candidates are expected to negotiate for something more competitive.
-Be courteous and professional, but equally do not shy away from standing your corner.
+Remember that negotiations are often opened at the lower end of the salary range, for the simple reason that employees or candidates are expected to negotiate for something more competitive.
+Be courteous and professional, but equally, do not shy away from standing your corner.
 That said, of course, never come across as arrogant.
 This can massively harm not only your position in the negotiations but also your reputation in the long term.
 Always be gracious, even if — especially if — you don’t come away from the negotiations with what you wanted.

 2) Resist making — or accepting — the first offer

 If you are directly asked what your salary requirements are, try to avoid stating an exact figure.
 Consider instead responding that your salary requirements are based on both the role you are going for and the overall compensation package.
 Alternatively, suggest that you feel you need more information about the responsibilities of the role before you can discuss salary.
-If, for whatever reason, you feel obliged or compelled to make the first offer, aim high within realistic confines, with the goal being to meet their likely counteroffer somewhere in the middle.
+If you feel obliged or compelled to make the first offer, aim high within realistic confines, with the goal being to meet their likely counteroffer somewhere in the middle.

 It’s also crucial to not just accept the first offer.
 If you feel you need time to think about it, don’t be afraid to say so.
-Schedule another meeting for a few days’ time and return with a confident counteroffer when you’re ready.
+Schedule another meeting in a few days’ time and return with a confident counteroffer when you’re ready.

 3) Prepare some solid questions